 MIAMI HEAT HEAD COACH

-Erik Spoelstra begins his ninth season as head coach of the HEAT and his 22nd as a member of the organization.
-Since being elevated to his current position on April 28, 2008, Spoelstra has rewarded the faith that HEAT President Pat Riley showed in him by garnering a 399-241 regular season record, a 70-43 postseason mark, seven postseason appearances, five division titles, four conference championships and guiding the franchise to a pair of NBA championships.
-Under his leadership, Miami has the second-highest regular season winning percentage in the NBA (tops in the Eastern Conference) and has also recorded the fourth-best postseason winning percentage.
+Erik Spoelstra begins his 10th season as head coach of the HEAT and his 23rd as a member of the organization.
+Since being elevated to his current position on April 28, 2008, Spoelstra has rewarded the faith that HEAT President Pat Riley showed in him by garnering a 440-282 regular season record, a 70-43 postseason mark, seven postseason appearances, five division titles, four conference championships and guiding the franchise to a pair of NBA championships.
+Under his leadership, Miami has the third-highest regular season winning percentage in the NBA (tops in the Eastern Conference) and has also recorded the fourth-best postseason winning percentage.

-In just eight seasons at the helm, Spoelstra has already established his place in the HEAT record book.
+In just nine seasons at the helm, Spoelstra has already established his place in the HEAT record book.
 He holds the franchise postseason records for victories (70), winning percentage (.619), series won (15) and games coached (113).
-In regular season play he owns the highest winning percentage (.623) and ranks second in both victories (399) and games coached (640) for the HEAT.
+In regular season play he owns the highest winning percentage (.609) and ranks second in both victories (440) and games coached (722) for the HEAT.
+He enters the 2017-18 season needing just 15 more wins to surpass Riley and become the winningest coach in franchise history.

 Spoelstra, who is in fifth place on the NBA’s all-time postseason winning percentage list (minimum 40 games coached) and second among active head coaches, joined a very elite fraternity when he led the HEAT to a seven-game series win over the San Antonio Spurs in the 2013 NBA Finals.
 Upon capturing the 2013 NBA Championship he became one of just 13 head coaches in NBA history to have won multiple championships and only the eighth to win a championship in consecutive seasons.